harmonicalchemy/modular-emacs/README.md

 To install Harmonic Alchemy Modular Emacs for the first time, follow this guide _(in a top down fashion)_...
 Do not skip to any of the other install guides until you have the basic default configuration of Modular Emacs installed and running _(without errors)_ in your home directory...

-> **Exception: _Debian and Mac users will have to follow a linked doc that guides you through building and maintaining your own Official GNU Emacs from source first!_** Building from source is tedious, _especially if you are doing it for the first time, you WILL have to try many times before little glitches are solved._  If you stick to your guns and stay persistant, you will be awesome!
+> **Exception: _Debian and Mac users will have to follow a linked doc that guides you through building and maintaining your own Official GNU Emacs from source first!_** Building from source is tedious, _especially if you are doing it for the first time, you WILL have to try many times before getting all those "twisty little snippets all different", sorted out and resolved._  If you stick to your guns and stay persistant, you will be awesome!
 You will also be in total control of your personal and OFFICIAL build of GNU Emacs, how it works, and what it does!
 Your second build experience will go much more smoothly...
 By the third build the process will become the boring routine of typing a few commands, and then waiting as your machine cranks away a brand new version for you...
 Play **_mind_ sweeper** with your smart spyPhone, or read a book about exploding brain synapses while your computer's busy making free-as-in-liberated Emacs... :trollface:

 Once the above is done, visit the _**optional section headings**_ below to find links to install guides for optional modules you may be interested in trying out...
 Consult the **[\[Table Of Contents\]](#table-of-contents)** for quick access if you are coming back to this doc later...
 You will see a link to the **Table of Contents** placed approximately one page or half page apart continuing down this document as well for easy quick reference...